WeblateOrg/weblate/docs/admin/auth.rst

 Enabling individual backends is quite easy, it's just a matter of adding an entry to the ``AUTHENTICATION_BACKENDS`` setting and possibly adding keys needed for a given authentication method.
-Please note that some backends do not provide user email by default, you have to request it explicitly, otherwise Weblate will not be able to properly credit contributions users make.
+Please note that some backends do not provide user e-mail by default, you have to request it explicitly, otherwise Weblate will not be able to properly credit contributions users make.